andrewyur/kagi-dev-project/readme.md

   - [ ] page to display all feeds created by a user
   - [ ] require user to be the creator of the feed to edit
 - [ ] Configure everything for prod
+  - [ ] production server
+  - [ ] js bundler/minifiers & other file compression
+  - [ ] nix flake stuff
+    - platform & architecture should be an input
 - [ ] deploy to cloud
 - [ ] test with RSS reader
-- [ ] extra feature: atom feed compatibility
+- [ ] extra feature: atom feed compatibility (is this already compatible with atom feeds?)

 ## Development Notes